mikeal/ZDAG/SPEC.md

-This may be novel, or maybe not, i haven't seen these things plugged together in this exact way before, but VARINT has been around a long time so I doubt I'm the first person to build something liek this.
+This may be novel, or maybe not, i haven't seen these things plugged together in this exact way before, but VARINT has been around a long time so I doubt I'm the first person to build something like this.
 I definitely didn't invent compression tables :P

 Finally, because these tables have to be parsed into a list of constants